-De Jesus, affectionately known as "Choco," short for Chocolate in Spanish, sat down with The Christian Post to discuss the movement of 18 million Latino evangelicals taking the nation by storm who are becoming influencers, while sharing his thoughts about the next generation of Hispanic church leaders.
+De Jesus, affectionately known as "Choco," short for Chocolate in Spanish, sat down with The Christian Post to discuss the movement of 18 million Latino Evangelicals taking the nation by storm, and shared his thoughts about the next generation of Hispanic church leaders.

 "The migration between Catholicism and Evangelical is what's creating this surge within the Latino community.
 We're experiencing that not only in the U.S. but in Central and South America," De Jesus said.

-The trigger for such a movement is due in part to the strategies that the Hispanic church has implemented in spreading the Gospel, according to De Jesus.
-He says the current movement is a result of an aggressive approach in outreach within communities throughout the country.
+The trigger for such a movement is due, in part, to the strategies that the Hispanic church has implemented in spreading the Gospel, according to De Jesus.
+He said the current movement is a result of an aggressive approach in outreach within communities throughout the country.

 He also explained that Hispanics are turning to God in large numbers because they seek an approachable God, which the Pentecostal doctrine instills among its followers.

-"The Latino believe in God and they want something tangible, something that's not obscure or abstract," De Jesus said.
-"That's something already imbedded within the Latino, we're just very convicted about our faith in God.
+"The Latinos believe in God and they want something tangible, something that's not obscure or abstract," De Jesus explained.
+"That's something already embedded within Latinos, we're just very convicted about our faith in God.
 Our moms and dads would always say, 'Mira, teme a Dios, go to church,' we come already with that."

 "For the first time in 100 years, there's a Hispanic leading a white evangelical movement, the paradigm is shifting," De Jesus said.